IML Grants Programs Overview

 IML Grant Programs are available to all full-time, matriculated Eastman students.
-Some programs are also available to recent alumni.
+Some grants are also available to Eastman alumni and full-time, matriculated University of Rochester students.
+The Paul R. Judy Grants have additional availability to non-UR affiliated applicants.

 The IML Grant and Mentorship Program provides students with opportunities to receive funding and mentorship to encourage new thinking and the development of innovative ideas in music.
 Successful recipients demonstrate creativity, innovation, uniqueness, passion, added value to the music field and their own communities, and the potential for sustainable initiatives and projects.